 - Improving Timeliness and Reducing any Backlogs.

-Each year’s reporting guidelines build off the efforts and initiatives reported in the prior years.
-Our goal is to capture more advanced steps taken by agencies as their implementation of the FOIA Guidelines has matured.
-This year’s guidelines also continue to focus on certain areas where further improvements can be made.
+Each year OIP develops reporting guidelines that build off the efforts and initiatives reported in previous years.
+Our goal is to capture more advanced steps taken by agencies as their implementation of DOJ’s FOIA Guidelines has matured.
+This year’s reporting requirements also continue to focus on certain areas where further improvements can be made.

-As in previous years, OIP has included new questions in the 2016 Chief FOIA Officer Report Guidelines, covering such topics as:
+As in previous years, OIP has included new questions in the 2017 Chief FOIA Officer Report Guidelines, covering topics such as:

-OIP has once again identified the twenty-nine agencies that received more than 1,000 requests during the most recent fiscal year of available data and has listed them in this year’s guidelines as “high-volume” agencies.
-These agencies must submit their draft 2016 Chief FOIA Officer Reports to OIP for review by no later than January 15, 2016.
+OIP has identified twenty-six high-volume agencies that received more than 1,000 requests during Fiscal Year 2015.
+These agencies must submit their draft 2017 Chief FOIA Officer Reports to OIP for review by no later than January 13, 2017.